 We will exclude public market companies in developed markets with >50% revenue derived from thermal coal power generation.
 For companies in emerging markets the revenue threshold is >70%, this is to reflect our support of a just transition towards a low-carbon economy which should be inclusive and acknowledge existing global disparities.
 We recognise that not all countries are at the same stage in their decarbonisation journey and need to consider the different transition timelines for emerging market economies.
 We will assess the implications of the exclusion policy and where we consider it appropriate, may operate exceptions.

-For illiquid assets a revenue threshold of 25% is in place, this is due to the long-term nature of these investments.
-Any public market companies excluded will be reviewed monitored with business strategies and transition plans assessed for potential reinstatement.
+Any public market companies excluded will be reviewed with business strategies and transition plans assessed for potential reinstatement.

 5.2 Acting within different asset classes